89z/rosso/readme.md

 YouTube WebExtension

-If you right click on any YouTube link, the extension loads the audio into a new tab.
-Right now it just does one track at a time, but hopefully soon I can code up a Enqueue feature.
+Once you start the extension, it will open an empty playlist in new tab.
+After that, you can go to other tabs, and if you right click on any YouTube links, they will be added to the playlist.
+If you hit play in the playlist tab, once the first video is ended, it will automatically start the next video.
 XPI here:

 https://github.com/89z/rosso/releases

 ## Todo

-1. Playlist instead of single song
+1. BackBlaze
 2. SoundCloud
-3. BackBlaze
+3. Documentation

+## Author

+Steven Penny

 ## Notes